Local measurements and the entanglement transition in quantum spin chains: Setup and main result

 where $W^j_{\tilde{g}}$ is part of the string order parameter in Proposition~\ref{prop: string order}.
 In fact, this commutation relation implies that the states $\omega, ~\omega_n$ have the same string order, but the unitaries $U^{[i,j)}_{\tilde{g}}$ act trivially after the measurements.

-This yields the transition from strong order to long-range order as in~\eqref{eq: LR correlation QCA section 2}.
+Finally, we point out that while the measured states $\omega_n$ are all pure, the weak-* limiting state $\nu$ is mixed, as exhibited in the cluster state example.
+This follows from~(\ref{eq: LR correlation QCA section 2}) using the general property that pure states are clustering, see Section~\ref{Section: nu is mixed}.